Endesfelder-Lab/EVE-software/README.md

 ![](Quick_Start/11_updated_visualization.png)

 ### 7. The final Localization List
 The drift corrected localization list is not saved automatically.
 To export the list in `.csv` format, switch to the `Localization List` tab and press `Save CSV`.

 ![](Quick_Start/12_localization_list.png)

 ### 8. Estimate the Localization Precision
 To get an estimate on the localzation precision we can make use of the fact, that for each fluorophore blink we measure the on and off-switching.
-This means, that we have one cluster of positive polarity for the on switching and one cluster of negative cluster polarity.
-By comparing the distances between the corresponding positive and negative localizations we can get our localization precision
+This means, that we have one cluster of positive polarity for the on switching and one cluster of negative cluster polarity for the off switching.
+By comparing the distances between the corresponding positive and negative localizations we can get our localization precision via a Nearest neighbour analysis (NeNA). \
+To do so, we first need to do the polarity matching.
+Therefore, switch again to the `Post-processing` tab and select `Polarity Matching - match on and off events` and press `PostProcessing!`.

 ![](Quick_Start/14_polarity_matching.png)

+Now, you can perform a NeNa fit by selecting `Nearest neighbour analysis (NeNA) precision on matched polarities` and pressing `PostProcessing!`.
+This will open a pop-up window showing the distance distribution of all matched localizations along with the NeNA fit.
+For our DNA nanoruler and the candidate finding and fitting methods and parameters we get a localization precision of (10.24±0.2)nm.

 ![](Quick_Start/15_NeNa.png)

 ### 9. Metadata, run and result files

+If selected correctly in the `Advanced Settings`, Eve will store a lot of metadata, run and result files automatically.

 ![](Quick_Start/17_saved_files.png)